 While the treatment can be used on multiple areas of the body, it is most commonly used to rejuvenate the face, neck, chest, and hands.

-BBL therapy is an advanced approach to the IPL photofacial, which may also be beneficial for men and women struggling with less severe brown spots and redness.
+BBL therapy is an advanced approach to the IPL photofacial, and may also be beneficial for men and women struggling with less severe brown spots and redness.
 Dr. Isaac will work closely with you to determine the best laser treatment for your aesthetic goals.
 Chemical peels may also be effective for reducing sun damage.

-What Is a BBL Treatment Like?
+What Is a Forever Young BBL Treatment Like?

-BBL therapy is noninvasive and typically only takes about 30 minutes.
-At the beginning of your session, you will be asked to wear eye protection, and a member of Dr Isaac’s team will apply a cooling gel to your freshly cleaned skin.
+Forever Young BBL therapy is noninvasive and typically only takes about 30 minutes.
+At the beginning of your session, you will be asked to wear eye protection, and a member of Dr. Isaac’s team will apply a cooling gel to your freshly cleaned skin.
 Using the device, bright pulses of high intensity light are delivered to your skin.
 While discomfort tolerances vary, most patients say the treatment feels like a warming sensation or a rubber band snap.
 The treatment is so tolerable that topical anesthetic is not needed.

 How Long Is the Recovery Process?